 9. Have a coded door

 Having a coded door entry has made the process of checking in new guests so much simpler.
-We just change the code after each guest
+I just change the code after each guest stay.
+No keys to lose or hand out, and guests can check-in even if I’m not around.

 10. Don’t be too scared to start

-99% of our experiences have been positive.
-Two years later, we’re really glad that we invested our time into starting up our Airbnb.
-As an added benefit, it’s really helped us to keep up our own home.
+99% of my experiences have been positive.
+Five years later, I’m really glad that I invested my time into starting up my Airbnb.
+As an added benefit, it’s really helped me to keep up my own home.
 You don’t want the lawn growing tall or paint peeling if you are renting a guesthouse right next door.
 As a teacher, it’s a great boost to that summer income.
-Most of our bookings happen in the summer and I’m available at that point to clean and maintain the guesthouse on a daily basis if needed.
+Most of my bookings happen in the summer and I’m available at that point to clean and maintain the guesthouse on a daily basis if needed.

 I know that it’s not possible for everyone, but if you have extra space you’re paying for in your home, you probably have a space that could be utilized as an Airbnb rental.
 You can rent as often or as little as you like.
 You might only want to book one weekend a month.
 That booking can pay your cable and electric bill!
 People are looking to rent in all types of areas – in big cities and in the middle of nowhere.

 If you’ve never stayed in an Airbnb, I implore you to try it sometime.
 They’re so much cheaper than a hotel and I love meeting people who live in the area where I’m traveling.
 They make traveling for teachers so much more reasonable.
-We’ve stayed in Airbnbs throughout the country, and I’ve never had a bad experience.
-If you’re looking to book your first Airbnb, click through this link.
-You’ll get $55 off your first stay!
-(We earn $30 towards our future travel plans also.)
+I’ve stayed in Airbnbs throughout the country, and I’ve never had a bad experience.

 Are you thinking of starting your own Airbnb?
-If you click through this link, you’ll earn an extra $30 when you book your first listing.
-(Full disclosure, we earn $120 if you click through this link.
+If you click through this link, you’ll earn an extra $40 when you book your first listing.
+(Full disclosure, I earn $540 if you click through this link.
 I guess they really want people to start new Airbnbs!)

 If you have any questions about running an Airbnb, please feel free to post them in the comments below.